mmistakes/minimal-mistakes/data/_posts/2022-10-28-dickens-italy.md

 I have recently embarked on a journey across books devoted to adventure and travel - it's being quite the reading journey (pun intended), and "Pictures from Italy" was one of the pieces on the list.
 Then while reading, and being Italian myself, I realised there was material to do a data card.
 This is a marvellous little book written exactly like a modern travelogue that transports you both back in time to the mid-1800s when Dickens actually did his travels in the country and across the many months he spent there.

 Dickens travelled around Italy for about a year between 1844 and 1845 with his family, moving mostly from place to place in a carriage and staying either at inns (for short stays) or renting a house for longer periods.
+The book reads like a diary as he notes down everything he saw and experienced, from visits to churches and monuments to local celebrations and customs (which he generally found very weird and entertaining).
 The [Charles Dickens Page site](https://www.charlesdickenspage.com) built (in 1997!) by D Perdue is a goldmine of information about Dickens, but also contains a great [section](https://www.charlesdickenspage.com/charles-dickens-italy-map.html#top) on the travels he did in Italy, with an interactive map and quotations from what he wrote.

 Bear in mind that Italy was certainly a favoured destination (in fact, typically the end one) of many wealthy and gentlemen of the European intelligentsia of the 1700s and 1800s who went around wandering, exploring and criticising places during their [Grand Tour](https://en.wikipedia.org/wiki/Grand_Tour) - I guess Dickens' one belongs to the tail end (historically/chronologically speaking) of the phenomenon.